Lizzie Cundy: Career

-Cundy appeared on ITV's This Morning on their A Day with a Designer series and has since regularly appeared on debates and features.
+Cundy appeared on ITV's This Morning in their A Day with a Designer series and has since regularly participated in debates and features.
 She covered the FIFA World Cup for GMTV and became one of their main debate specialists.
-In 2010, Cundy and her husband Jason both won Celebrity Four Weddings, Lizzie faced David Van Day, Katie Hopkins and Francine Lewis.
-In 2012 Cundy became the red carpet reporter for ITV2's film review show ITV at the Movies alongside David Bass and James King.
+In 2010, Cundy and her husband Jason both won Celebrity Four Weddings, where Lizzie faced David Van Day, Katie Hopkins and Francine Lewis.
+In 2012, Cundy became the red carpet reporter for ITV2's film review show ITV at the Movies alongside David Bass and James King.
 She had a beauty and style column in Town and Country House and a show business column for OK!
 Magazine and the Daily Express.
-Cundy starred as the main lead in the West End Musical 'WAGS' 2014.
+Cundy starred as the lead in the West End musical 'WAGS' 2014.

 Cundy hosted her own football show called Wags World, and was the main Showbiz reporter for OKTV.
-Cundy was a "Grid Girl" for Formula 1 racing, and criticised the end of the use of "Grid Girls".
+She was also a "Grid Girl" for Formula 1 racing, and criticised the end of the use of "Grid Girls".
 She works and features on This Morning, Good Morning Britain, The Alan Titchmarsh Show and Sky News.

-Cundy formerly hosted a show called WAGS World on Wedding TV.
+Cundy previously hosted a show called WAGS World on Wedding TV.
 Additionally, she co-hosts the reality makeover programme called So Would You Dump Me Now? with Sue Moxley also for Sky Wedding TV.
-She is also filming Sporting Icon WAGS and appears as a guest on This Morning, with more than fifty appearances since 2008 on ITV, and Celebrity Big Brother's Bit on the Side from 2012 to 2018.
+She is currently filming Sporting Icon WAGS and appears as a guest on This Morning, with more than fifty appearances since 2008 on ITV, as well as on Celebrity Big Brother's Bit on the Side from 2012 to 2018.

 Cundy is a radio presenter for FUBAR Radio, hosting a weekly showbiz chat show called Access All Areas with journalist Stephen Leng.

 Personal life

 Cundy married Chelsea footballer Jason Cundy in 1994; they separated in 2010 and divorced in December 2012.
 They have two children together.
-She is a supporter of the Conservative Party.
+She is a supporter of the Reform Party.